enigmampc/Game-of-Zones/docs/migration/cosmoshub-2.md

 Prior to exporting `cosmoshub-2` state, validators are encouraged to take a full data snapshot at the export height before proceeding.
-Snapshotting depends heavily on infrastructure, but generally this can be done by backing up the `.gaiacli` and `.gaiad` directories.
+Snapshotting depends heavily on infrastructure, but generally this can be done by backing up the `.enigmagozcli` and `.enigmagozd` directories.

-It is critically important to back-up the `.gaiad/data/priv_validator_state.json` file after stopping your gaiad process.
+It is critically important to back-up the `.enigmagozd/data/priv_validator_state.json` file after stopping your enigmagozd process.
 This file is updated every block as your validator participates in a consensus rounds.
 It is a critical file needed to prevent double-signing, in case the upgrade fails and the previous chain needs to be restarted.

 In the event that the upgrade does not succeed, validators and operators must downgrade back to v0.34.6+ of the _Cosmos SDK_ and restore to their latest snapshot before restarting their nodes.

 ## Upgrade Procedure

-__Note__: It is assumed you are currently operating a full-node running v0.34.6+ of the _Cosmos SDK_.
+**Note**: It is assumed you are currently operating a full-node running v0.34.6+ of the _Cosmos SDK_.

 - The version/commit hash of Gaia v2.0.3: `2f6783e298f25ff4e12cb84549777053ab88749a`
 - The upgrade height as agreed upon by governance: **2,902,000**